schets/IncrementalCompactor/README.md

   1. All objects are initially marked white.
   2. When the collector reachs an object, it marks it grey.
-  3. The collector begins incrementally compacting objects that aren't in compact memory\*
   4. Forwarding pointers will be placed in the old location and used to re-direct references
   5. The first forwarded reference will be fixed, this allows for an important optimization for objects that never have multiple references
   6. After compacting an object, the GC will non-incrementally check that all objects are scanned.
   7. Once all objects are moved, the object is marked black
   8. The scan-compact stage is now complete